millienyts/holbertonschool-printf/README.md

 <<<<<<< HEAD
 Project Description

-In this project we create our printf.c function found in the C programming language
+In this project we create our printf function found in the C programming language.

 Format String